-Tom Corboy’s made only two short documentaries that I know of: The New Believers (1990) about the New Age movement and this one about Elvis fans.
+Tom Corboy’s made only two short documentaries that I know of: The New Believers (1990) about the New Age movement (see below) and this one about Elvis fans.
 Still reeling from his death seven years prior, these working-class fans are as obsessed with Elvis as the two Tiffany fans in I Think We’re Alone Now (2008).
 One woman’s husband divorced her over her obsession.
 Twin sisters claim him as their father.
 And a chubby impersonator, whom Elvis visited in a dream, refuses to hang up his jumpsuit.
 Mondo Elvis is a very rich, 28-minute slice of subculture, prompting laughs at its subjects only to complicate those laughs with moments of unexpected poignancy.
-For a while the very few VHS copies available on Amazon jumped in price from $19.95 to $4,420.85!
-There are cheaper copies around, however.
-Or try YouTube.
+I have seen the very few VHS copies available jump in price from $50 to $5000!
+Try YouTube.

 The Moon and the Sledgehammer (1971)